 The CPRIT Graduate Scholar Program is designed for post-candidacy graduate students attending the MD Anderson UTHealth Graduate School under the direct mentorship of MD Anderson Cancer Center appointed faculty.
 Awarded annually, this competitive award provides tuition, stipend, and fringe benefits to recipients as well as a modest travel allowance.
 CPRIT Graduate Scholars also receive additional training and support through the program.

-Call for Applications for the 2018 CPRIT Graduate Scholars Award is currently open.
+The application cycle for the CPRIT Graduate Scholars Award is currently closed.

 The MD Anderson CPRIT Research Training Program will support nine CPRIT Graduate Scholars per year.
 The funds will cover graduate student tuition, stipends, fringe benefits, and provide a modest travel allowance.
 CPRIT Graduate Scholars will be appointed for one year.